 |install_validation_rules||Ruleset ID||✓||Installs are defined as invalid by the advertiser using user-defined validation rules.
 For example, the advertiser defines that they would like to promote their app only in the United States.
 Installs coming from outside of the United States, are considered invalid and are not attributed.|

 |click_flood||Site ID||x||Installs coming from Site IDs blocked by AppsFlyer due to a large number of installs with a high CTIT and low conversion rate.|

 |behavioral_anomalies||N/A||x||Behavioral anomalies being install fraud blocked due to inconsistent and abnormal post-install behaviour.|

 |install_hijacking||N/A||x||Install hijacking being attributed clicks blocked based on unreasonable click and install time, based on Google Play Server-Side API.|

 Customer defined rule relating to:

-If you want to add new parameters to your current postback, specify the parameter name as you would like to receive it such as,
+- Additional parameters to add to your current postback, specify the parameter name as you want like: